Living in Hyannis Port, MA : A Complete Guide to Daily Life in Cape Cod's Premier Village

 • Extraordinarily high cost of entry

-• Severely limited inventory; quick sales
+• Severely limited inventory; high barrier to entry

 • Quiet off‑season; few public amenities within village